 We are a clinical-stage mental health care company and we have not yet generated any revenue to date.
 We have incurred significant operating losses since our formation.
 We have not yet commercialized any therapeutic candidates and we do not expect to generate revenue from sales of any therapeutic candidates for the foreseeable future, if at all.
 We have funded our operations to date primarily with proceeds from the sale of convertible preferred shares, convertible loan notes and ADSs in our IPO and our Follow-On Offering.
-Through September 30, 2022, we had received net cash proceeds of \$116.4 million from sales of our convertible preferred shares and convertible loan notes, \$132.8 million in net proceeds from sales of ADSs through our IPO, and \$154.8 million in net proceeds from our Follow-On Offering.
-We believe our existing cash balance of \$173.1 million at September 30, 2022 will be sufficient for us to fund our operating expenses and capital expenditure requirements into 2024.
+Through March 31, 2023, we had received net cash proceeds of \$116.4 million from sales of our convertible preferred shares and convertible loan notes, \$132.8 million in net proceeds from sales of ADSs through our IPO, \$154.8 million in net proceeds from our Follow-On Offering and \$1.6 million in net cash proceeds through sales of ADSs under our ATM facility.
+We believe our existing cash and cash equivalents of \$117.1 million at March 31, 2023, together with the net proceeds from sales of our ADSs through May 10, 2023, will enable us to fund our operating expenses and capital expenditure requirements for at least the next twelve months.